 You are driving down the road when a large rock comes flying at your windshield.
 This leaves you with a crack in the driver's side of your windshield.
 Unfortunately, it impedes your ability to see while driving, and it's illegal to drive in Minnesota with auto glass damage that's in your line.
 Therefore, your windshield must be replaced.

 But, if it is the dead of winter and freezing outside, can or should you get your windshield replaced?
-If you’ve never gotten new auto glass during the snowy, cold season, here’s what you should know about getting a windshield replacement in winter.
+If you've never gotten a new auto glass during the snowy, cold season, here's what you should know about getting a windshield replacement in winter.

 Should Windshields Be Replaced in Winter?